 For the purpose of this Statement, references to ASEPs can be taken to also include Interconnection Point ASEPs (IP ASEPs) unless otherwise stated.

 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).
 A Shipper User, or a Reservation Party, may apply for Firm Interconnection Point Capacity above the prevailing level of Technical Interconnection Point Capacity, at an IP ASEP, by entering into an IP PARCA.
 Provision of a demand indication in accordance with UNC EID E, is the method by which the Shipper User or Reservation Party can participate in the IP PARCA process.
-National Grid will not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process.
+National Gas Transmissionwill not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process.

 Retainers provide Users with an alternative to buying capacity in order to prevent capacity from being substituted away from an ASEP and are defined in detail below, particularly in the section “Capacity Retainers”.